 Garnet, the birthstone of January, is mined in a rainbow of colors.
 From the fiery orange of Mandarin Garnet to the rich green of Tsavorite Garnet and to the most widely recognized color of Pyrope Garnet, it is considered a great gift to symbolize friendship and trust.

 Amethyst, the birthstone of February, is a variety of Quartz that carries a spectacular purple color that ranges from a blend of deep violet and red to a lighter lilac hue.
 Ancient Greeks believed that the stone protected the wearer from drunkenness and enabled them to keep a balanced mindset.

-Aquamarine, the birthstone of March, has a rich color and has long been a symbol of youth, health and hope.
-Its mesmerizing color ranges from pale to deep blue and are reminiscent of the sea.
+Aquamarine, the birthstone of March, has a rich color and has long been a symbol of youth, health, and hope.
+Its mesmerizing color ranges from pale to deep blue and is reminiscent of the sea.
 A perfect birthstone for March, the Aquamarine creates a beautiful accent to spring and summer wardrobes.

 Diamonds, the birthstone of April, are commonly associated with love which make it the perfect gift for a loved one.
 While white diamonds are most common, fancy colored diamonds can be found in various colors including yellow, blue, pink and a variety of others as well.

 Emerald, the birthstone of May, carries the rich green color of Spring and radiates a beautiful vivid tone.
 They are considered to be a symbol of rebirth and love.
 Emeralds are the rarest gemstones and are typically mined in Colombia, Brazil, Afghanistan and Zambia.

 June birthdays claim two birthstones; Pearl and Alexandrite.
 Pearls have been wildly popular in jewelry for centuries because of their natural beauty.
 Alexandrite gemstones are extremely rare and desirable since they change color based on the lighting.